databricks/reference-apps/logs_analyzer/chapter1/spark.md

     logLines.map(ApacheAccessLog::parseFromLogLine).cache();
 ```

-First, we'll define a sum reducer - this is a function that takes in
+It's useful to define a sum reducer - this is a function that takes in
 two integers and returns their sum.
 This is used all over our example.
 ```java
 private static Function2<Long, Long, Long> SUM_REDUCER = (a, b) -> a + b;